GoogleCloudPlatform/microservices-demo/README.md

 1. Run `kubectl get nodes` to verify you're connected to “Kubernetes on Docker”.

-1. Run `kubectl create ns demo-env` to create a namespace to run the app in.

 1. Run `skaffold run` (first time will be slow, it can take ~20 minutes).
    This will build and deploy the application.
 If you need to rebuild the images automatically as you refactor the code, run `skaffold dev` command.